Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/Managing_PKI_exits.md

 A new context (data structure) is created by Transfer CFT for the session to be opened.
-This context is passed to the cftpkie function in all other session- related phases.
+This context is passed to the cftpkie function in all other session-related phases.
 It contains the session properties and is enhanced as the handshake progresses.

 In this phase, the context contains the security profile (CFTSSL command